goofbrush/bh-emu-guide/Graphics/angrylion_RDP.md

 !!!info
-Make sure to enable **Multithreaded Rendering** and increase the thread count under graphics plugin settings !!!
+Make sure to enable **Multithreaded Rendering** and increase the thread count under graphics plugin settings

-!!!info
-Make sure to **disable** Graphics HLE under Plugins in the general settings menu !!!
+Then **disable** Graphics HLE under Plugins in the general settings menu !!!

 !!!warning